onbloc/gnoland-tutorials/README.md

 _(This is an early-stage, in-progress draft.
 Your contributions are welcome.
 Please take a look at the_ [_contribution guidelines_](https://github.com/onbloc/gnoland-tutorials/blob/main/CONTRIBUTION.md)_.)_

-Read the docs in Gitbook: [Link](https://onbloc.gitbook.io/gnoland-developer-portal/)

-Read the docs in GitHub: [Link](https://github.com/onbloc/gnoland-tutorials)
+You can read the docs in [Gitbook](https://onbloc.gitbook.io/gnoland-developer-portal/) or [Github](https://github.com/onbloc/gnoland-tutorials).

-(The Gitbook and the GitHub repository are synced.)

 ## Table of Contents